StevenClontz/clontz.org/pages/potluck6.md

 ### Designing Puzzles

 * Each Designer Team must design one or two original puzzles.
-These puzzles MUST be completed one week in advance of the event.
-The event will have to be canceled unless the Designer Teams pull through!
+The team designates how many puzzles they will provide at registration. **These puzzles MUST be completed one week in advance of the event.** The event will have to be canceled unless the Designer Teams pull through!

 * Teams should provide enough copies of their puzzle(s) for every other Team to solve.

 * Puzzles can be of any type (creativity is encouraged!) but should be designed within 30 minutes.
 All necessary material to solve a puzzle should be provided by the designing team, aside from the materials all teams are required to bring (listed below).

-* Puzzles must provide a mechanism for recording a solution, which is scored "all-or-nothing".
-(TODO: master solution sheet?)
+* **Puzzles must solve to a word or phrase.** The organizer will provide a solution sheet for each team's solutions to all puzzles.

 * Puzzles must not require players to leave the event venue in order to be solved.

 ### Playing the Game

-* (TODO materials to bring)

-* (TODO stations)<!-- The Potluck consists of one station per puzzle (Station 1, Station 2, etc.), plus a Timekeeper Station, and one 30 minute Round per team.
-Teams begin at the Station number equal to their team number plus one, looping back to the Timekeeper Station.
-(Team 1 starts at Station 2, Team 2 starts at Station 3, and the highest-numbered Team starts at the Timekeeper Station.)
-Each Team leaves a copy of their puzzle at the Station matching their own number.
-During each Round, each Team solves the puzzle at their Station before the 30 minutes elapses.
-The Team at the Timekeeper Station is responsible for timing the 30 minutes for the Round and giving warnings at 20, 10, and 5 minutes. -->

-* (TODO scoring) <!-- There will be a few minutes between Rounds for each Team to evaluate and reset the puzzle at their Station.
-Results should be recorded on the Team Scoresheet. -->

-* (TODO rotations) <!-- Each consecutive Round, Teams progress to the next numbered Station, looping from the final Station to the Timekeeper Station. -->
+* All teams should bring **paper** (as a notebook, or perhaps on a clipboard) and uncolored **pens/pencils**.
+Any other required supplies will be provided by the Designer Teams for their own puzzle(s).

+* The potluck consists of at least one station per puzzle.
+Teams begin at the station matching their number (which may or may not feature one of their own puzzles).
+During each round, teams have 30 minutes to solve the puzzle at their station.
+(If a Designer Team is at a station with their own puzzle, they will solve a puzzle provided by the organizer instead.)

+* Solutions must be written on the provided solution sheet and kept with the team until the end of the game; solutions may not be changed/added after the 30 minutes for that puzzle have expired.

+* The organizer will keep the official time.
+After each puzzle, teams will have a brief period to rotate to the next numbered station (or back to station 1 from the highest numbered station) before the organizer starts the next 30 minutes.

+* At the end of competition, the organizer will collect solution sheets from all teams to grade.

+* The organizer will distribute surveys asking each team about each puzzle (besides the organizer's, which are ineligible for awards).
+Each Designer Team will be given 90 seconds to first state the solution, and then describe how they intended their puzzle to be solved and any other relevant information.
+The organizer will grade the solution sheets during this time.

 ### How to Win

-* (TODO wrapup) <!-- After all of the Rounds are completed, Teams will gather to explain their puzzles and solutions in order.
-After these explanations, teams will fill out and turn in their Puzzle Ranking Sheets.
-Points will be scaled linearly so that each team awards the same number of points total to their opponents. -->

-* (TODO winners) <!-- Finally, each Team will turn in their Team Scoresheet and Puzzle Ranking Sheet to the organizer, who will tabulate the scores and announce the winners. -->
+* All teams are eligible for the **Solver Trophy**.
+Solve Points toward this trophy are awarded as follows:
+    * 10 Solve Points for solving another team's puzzle
+    * (For Designer Teams only) 1 Solve Point for each 10% of teams which solve a puzzle your team designed up to 60%, and -1 Solve Point for each additional 10% of teams which solve your puzzle.
+        * For example, suppose your team provides two puzzles.
+If 5/9=55% of the other teams solve your first, your team earns 5 Solve Points by this rule.
+But if 8/9=88% of the other teams solve your second puzzle, then your team earns 6 Solve Points for the first 60%, minus 2 Solve Points for the additional 28%, totaling 4 Solve Points.
+    * (For Designer Teams only) 5 Solve Points for solving an organizer's puzzle.
+        * Note that this allows for Designer Teams to earn up to 6+5=11 Solve Points for each puzzle they contribute, rather than the 10 Solve Points available to other teams for that puzzle.

+* Only Designer Teams are eligible for the **Designer Trophy**.
+Each team will complete a survey on all the other puzzles they completed, simply ranking each on a scale of 1 to 5 stars (with half-stars allowed).
+The average ranking each puzzle receives is its Design S

+* In the case of a tie for either trophy, each team's Solve Points is added to their Design Stars for each contributed puzzle to rank the tied teams.
+  (Note this gives an advantage to Designer Teams, and a greater advantage to a Designer Team contributing two puzzles.)
+If this does not break the tie, then the remaining tied teams will be asked a toss-up puzzle with a numerical answer, and the team closest to the correct answer wins.

 ## Registered Teams

 Registration is not yet open (hey, we don't even have a date yet).
 After it is, the teams will be listed here.
+Note that availability for Solver Teams is limited by the number of Designer Teams contributing two puzzles.

 * **Designer Teams**
   (must design puzzles before *TBD*)
     * *(none)*
-* **Solver Teams**
+* **Solver Teams (available: 0)**
     * *(none)*

 ## Survey Results